AdobeDocs/analytics.es-ES/help/components/c-classifications2/crb/classification-quickstart-rules.md

 ## Acerca de la prioridad de las reglas

-Si una clave que define la misma columna de clasificación que se muestra en la columna [!UICONTROL Configurar clasificación] coincide con varias reglas, se utilizará la última.
+If a key is matched to multiple rules, and it sets the same classification column shown in the [!UICONTROL Set Classification] column, the last rule is used.
 En este caso puede resultar interesante clasificar los artículos de mayor relevancia al final del conjunto de reglas.

 <!--